 Do you find that these workshops inform your own practice?
 Do you bring anything out of that space for yourself?

 Well I was a dancer staggered from the age of 3 years.
 I was working as a professional choreographer from the age of 19 for a while in Europe.
-Then I started my masters, got married and went to St Lucia.
+Then I started my masters, and went to St Lucia.
 I enrolled as a psychologist and a lecturer.
 But those days I was missing dance, I gained weight and I got pain back.
 So I started again, and it all came back.
-Then when I came to Darwin, my husband asked me ‘what do you choose?’ and I said I really want to choose dance but I want to do it in a therapeutic way, because of my nursing and psychology background.
+Then when I came to Darwin, I really want to choose dance in a therapeutic way, because of my nursing and psychology background.
 Because I haven’t seen many psychologists that dance, or nurses that dance.
 So I was thinking how can I mix dance and therapy?
 How can I provide help for the public or awareness for the society?
 Because if I just perform dance it’s only for the audience to watch, but if I can make them dance, it will have a much bigger affect.
 But at that time I didn’t know about working in communities, or with Artback NT.

 One example of this impact is Angelina, from Ramingining.
 I had been to the community before for workshops with her.
 And she really trusted and believed that I will be coming back and that we will dance together.
 She ordered costumes, accessories, everything.
 I didn’t know about it at all!
 As soon as I arrived, she asked ‘when are we going to dance?’
 I was so happy.
 I had been doing workshops with the kids all week and on the Friday night she came to see me at my house and asked ‘is it okay that I join you for the dance performance?’
 I said ‘yes of course, but do you know any of the dances?’.
 Well, she had remembered the song from the last time Artback sent me there and she said ‘can we dance to that song?’
 And we danced!
 I can’t say it was a professional performance but it was beautiful!
 I learnt later that was the first time in the history of Ramingining that a girl from the community had danced on the stage.
 Their stage is the sand.
 It was the first time.